 Move to a cloud-based SaaS technology provider

 Moving away from on-premises technology is a great start to mitigate risk.
-While a cloud-hosted model provides advantages over on-prem, a SaaS model is a more powerful option.
+While a cloud-hosted model provides advantages over on-prem, a Software-as-a-Service model is a much more powerful option.
 And here’s why.

-A cloud-based SaaS technology provider takes care of the software upgrades so you don’t need to worry about it.
-Solifi’s SaaS solutions automate those low-value repetitive manual tasks.
+A cloud-based SaaS technology provider takes care of the software upgrades, so you don’t need to worry about it.
+Solifi’s software tools automate those low-value repetitive manual tasks.
 This enables you to focus on the crucial touchpoints with your customers.

-And if unfulfilled positions is not yet one of your risks, it may soon be.
+And if unfulfilled positions are not yet one of your risks, they may soon be.

 A recent Korn Ferry study revealed that we’ll see a global human talent shortage of more than 85 million people by 2030.
 They predict this could impact up to $8.5 trillion in unrealized annual revenues.

 A SaaS solution creates a scalable, repeatable, and trusted environment to mitigate risks – human errors, security, fraud, competition, and more.
 Automating your workflows means your resource-strained IT and other team members can focus on higher-value touchpoints to grow your business and improve the customer experience.